autistic-symposium/autistic-cypherpunk-toolkit/README.md

 ------

-# Socioeconomics of decentralizating the world
+# Socioeconomics of decentralizing the world

 ## Opinionated articles